While we strive to make personal finance fun, there’s one thing we take seriously: providing accurate, reliable information.

 That’s why editorial integrity is at the core of everything we do.
 Our staff spends hundreds of hours every week reporting and researching news and information, with the goal of equipping you with the tools, strategies and knowledge to put more money in your pocket.

 Our newsroom is full of experienced reporters, editors, photojournalists, video producers and graphic artists who joined us after working at respected publications like the Wall Street Journal, The New York Times, Denver Post, Orlando Sentinel, Harpo Productions, Tampa Bay Times and the Houston Chronicle.
+You can learn more about our editorial staff here.

 In a time when not every information source can be trusted, fun headlines and quirky stories sometimes get mistaken for exaggerations or even untruths.
 Our voice is different — it’s informal and relatable, because we believe personal finance doesn’t have to be boring.